A 1710 know-how

 Small neighbouring local growers deliver their batches of various varieties of cane to ensure a broad range of flavours.

-We also farm our own cane plantation on the Habitation du Simon grounds.
+We also plant our own cane on the Habitation du Simon site.

-Canes are hand-cut due to the characteristics of the land and our concern to retain the quality of the harvest.
+Because of the nature of the land and our desire to preserve the quality of the cane, we cut by hand.

-The cutting process requires rigorous expertise including great concentration, precision, and accuracy in each movement.
+Cutting requires rigorous know-how: great concentration, precision and fluidity in every movement.

-The gesture is precise and incisive, once the canes have been cut, they are assembled in bundles ready for pressing.
+The gesture is precise and incisive, and once the cane has been cut, it is assembled into a bundle ready for pressing.

 To ensure the freshness of the juices and limit oxidation, our hand-cut canes are transported to the mill house, at the heart of the domain, where they are pressed in our three-roll mill, similar to those used since the 19th century.